kaycix/humboldtnativeplants/index.md

          - label: "Learn More"
            url: /intro
     excerpt: Native plants are beautiful, easy to grow, and provide a critical foundation for our local ecosystem.
+seo_title: Humboldt Native Plants is your guide to finding beautiful and ecologically-important native plants for your yard.
+Help our planet today by planting native.

 browse_plants:
   - image_path: /assets/images/currant_small_feature_item.jpg